“We have to admit, after listening, that Aylen Pritchin is the future of the violin and that he will amaze us with all his art.” - ClassiqueHD

 “Aylen shows a luminous sound and an imperial right arm, augering a brilliant career.” - Diapason Magazine

-Russian violinist Aylen Pritchin has, in recent years, firmly established himself as one of the most interesting and versatile young rising stars of the international concert stage.
+Russian violinist Aylen Pritchin has, in recent years, firmly established himself as one of the most interesting and versatile rising stars on the international concert stage.

 Born in Saint Petersburg, Aylen studied with Pr.
-Elena Zaitseva in his hometown and at the prestigious Tchaikovsky Conservatory in Moscow, where he studied with Pr.
-Eduard Grach.
-In 2014, Aylen was awarded First Prize at the Long-Thibaud International Violin Competition.
-He was a former major prize winner at the Wieniawski, Tchaikovsky, Sion-Valais, Kreisler and Oistrakh International Violin Competitions.
+Elena Zaitseva in his hometown and with Pr.
+Eduard Grach at the prestigious Tchaikovsky Conservatory in Moscow.
+In 2014, Aylen was awarded at the Long-Thibaud International Competition First Prize and he is a former major prize winner at the Wieniawski, Tchaikovsky, Sion-Valais, Kreisler and Oistrakh International Violin Competitions.

-His career has led him to perform in Russia and abroad, including Switzerland, Netherlands, Italy, Israel, Poland, Belgium, Bulgaria, Sweden, Czech Republic, France, Germany, Vietnam and Japan; In such prestigious venues as the Vienna Konzerthaus, Amsterdam Concertgebouw, Stockholm Musikaliska, Salzburg Mozarteum, Tchaikovsky Conservatory Hall in Moscow and the Champs-Elysées Theatre in Paris.
+His career has led him to perform in Russia and abroad, including Armenia, Belgium, Bulgaria, Czech Republic, France, Germany, Israel, Italy, Netherlands, Poland, Switlzerland, Vietnam and Japan; In such prestigious venues as the Vienna Konzerthaus, Amsterdam Concertgebouw, Stockholm Musikaliska, Salzburg Mozarteum, Tchaikovsky Conservatory Hall in Moscow and the Champs-Elysées Theatre in Paris.

-Aylen equally enjoys playing chamber music regularly with such artists as: Maxim Emelyanychev, Lukas Geniusas, Yury Favorin, Alexander Melnikov, Maxim Rysanov, Vladimir Mendelssohn or David Geringas.
+Aylen equally enjoys playing chamber music with artists such as Maxim Emelyanychev, Lukas Geniusas, Yury Favorin, Alexander Melnikov, Maxim Rysanov, Vladimir Mendelssohn and David Geringas.

-In December 2017 the Russian label Melodiya publishes Aylen Pritchin’s third album with Prokofiev´s works for violin and piano with Yury Favorin.
-Two other albums include Russian music for violin (Tchaikovsky, Stravinsky, Desyatnikov) and works for piano trio with Lukas Geniušas and Alexander Buzlov.
-In August 2019, the label Ad Vitam Records released his latest cd dedicated to solo violin music with some of the most important and significant of the 20th century, including the first edition ever of Tema con 8 variazioni by the composer Jean Françaix.
+In December 2017 the Russian label Melodiya published Aylen Pritchin’s third album dedicated to Prokofiev´s works for violin and piano with Yury Favorin.
+Two other albums include the Russian repertoires for violin and piano trio with Lukas Geniušas and Alexander Buzlov.
+In August 2019, the label Ad Vitam Records released a violin solo cd with some of the most important and significant works of the 20th century, including the first edition ever of Tema con 8 variazioni by Jean Françaix.

 Website : https://aylenpritchin.com/en/